Sponsored Project expenses are reviewed in various ways:

-If the deficit is incurred in anticipation of additional funding, these costs should be treated as pre-award costs, and a memo should be prepared by Grants Management and sent to the UND Grants & Contracts Accounting Office.
+If the deficit is incurred in anticipation of additional funding, these costs should be treated as pre-award costs, and a memo should be prepared by the department or SMHS Grants Management and sent to the UND Research & Sponsored Program Development.
 See Pre-Award Costs for criteria.

 A cost transfer is the correction of an expense from the original funding source to the appropriate funding source.
 These transfers should be accomplished within 90 days of the expense and they must be supported by documentation that fully explains how the error occurred.
 An explanation of "to change the funding source" is not allowable.

 Here are some points about cost transfers:

 - Cost transfers are mechanisms for correcting errors.

 - Cost transfers are not a means of managing cash flow.
 Grant project funds are not interchangeable.

 - When transferring costs, the integrity of each grant project must be maintained.